John Sviokla

-John Julius Sviokla is an author and a principal and US Advisory Innovation Leader with PricewaterhouseCoopers (PwC).
-He also serves on PwC’s Advisory Leadership Group, the Global Thought Leadership Council, and leads The Exchange — an ongoing think tank for PwC clients and business leaders.
-Previously, he served as Vice Chairman of the Board and Chief Innovation Officer at Diamond Management Consultants (NASDAQ:DTPI).
+John Julius Sviokla is an American business author and a partner at PricewaterhouseCoopers (PwC), where he serves as the US Advisory Innovation Leader.
+He is a member of PwC's Advisory Leadership Group and Global Thought Leadership Council and leads The Exchange, a think tank for clients and business leaders.

+Previously, he was Vice Chairman and Chief Innovation Officer at Diamond Management & Technology Consultants.